GCSE Physics Equations: The Complete List You Need to Memorise

 Complete list of GCSE Physics equations you must memorise for your exam.
 Includes tips for remembering formulas and applying them to exam questions.

 GCSE Physics equations can feel like a foreign language at first — a jumble of letters, symbols, and units that you’re expected to memorise and apply under exam pressure.
 The good news?
-There’s a manageable number of them, and with the right approach, they become second nature.
+There’s a manageable number of them.
+With the right approach, they become second nature.

 Equations You Must Memorise